SathishRaju/ng2-resizable/README.md

 # Angular2 Resizable
 This is an **work-in-progress** implementation of an Angular 2 component for resizable containers.

-## Setup

-* Run `npm install ng2-resizable --save` in your project directory.
-* See `examples/webpack` for an example how to bundle this library with webpack.

-### Custom Styles (optional)

-You can create your custom styles for the grabber.
-The `Resizable` component adds the CSS class `resizable` and the classes `left, right, top, bottom` for each given direction.

-## Build

-To build, first run  `npm install` to get all the dev dependencies.
-Then you can use the `npm run build` script to compile the TypeScript files, and generate the dist output.

-## TODO

-* Autoprefixed CSS.
-* Full Karma test suite.
+This is a fork of https://github.com/mixomat/ng2-resizable and updated to angular2 rc1 version.

 ## License